Open-Science-Training-Handbook/Open-Science-Training-Handbook_ES/06Glossary/README.md

 * Altmetrics are alternative ways of recording and measuring the use and impact of scholarship.
 Rather than solely counting the number of times a work is cited in scholarly literature, alternative metrics also measure and analyze social media (e.g., Facebook, Twitter, blogs, wikis, etc.), document downloads, links to publishing and unpublished research, and other uses of research literature, in order to provide a more comprehensive measurement of reach and impact.

+**Audiencia**
 **Audience**

+* El grupo al que se dirige una comunicación (por ejemplo, los que asisten a una formaciónm de Ciencia Abierta).
+El público objetivo es el grupo de personas al que se dirige dicha formación.

 * The group addressed by a communication (e.g., those in attendance of an Open Science training).
 The target audience is a group of individuals that will be addressed or affected by the training.

-**Audiencia**

-* El grupo al que se dirige una comunicación (por ejemplo, los que asisten a una formaciónm de Ciencia Abierta).
-El público objetivo es el grupo de personas al que se dirige dicha formación.
+**Conductismo (Teoría del aprendizaje)**
 **Behaviorism (Learning Theory)**

+* El conductismo se refiere al aprendizajeque se rige por el ejercicio práctico y se realiza a través de los estímulos a los que responden los alumnos.
+Generalmente esto significa que se pide al alumno que haga un ejercicio para el cual hay una respuesta clara o un camino claro a seguir.
+La evaluación es clara y se puede llevar a cabo fácilmente con la ayuda de métricas simples.

 * Behaviorism means that learning is governed by drill-and-practice and is best done with the use of stimuli to which the learners respond.
 This generally means that you ask the learner to do an exercise for which there is a clear answer or a clear path to follow.
 Evaluation is clear and can easily be done with the help of simple metrics.

-**Conductismo (Teoría del aprendizaje)**

-* El conductismo se refiere al aprendizajeque se rige por el ejercicio práctico y se realiza a través de los estímulos a los que responden los alumnos.
-Generalmente esto significa que se pide al alumno que haga un ejercicio para el cual hay una respuesta clara o un camino claro a seguir.
-La evaluación es clara y se puede llevar a cabo fácilmente con la ayuda de métricas simples.
+**Cognitivismo**
 **Cognitivism**

+* El cognitivismo se basa en la interacción entre el mundo exterior y lo que la mente que recibe la información percibide en combinación con el conocimiento almacenado previamente.
+En definitiva, el cognitivismo se centra en la resolución de problemas.

 * Cognitivism is based on the interaction between the outer world and what the reflecting brain makes out of the information perceived in combination with the knowledge that it has already stored.
 Cognitivism concentrates therefore on problem solving.

-**Cognitivismo**

-* El cognitivismo se basa en la interacción entre el mundo exterior y lo que la mente que recibe la información percibide en combinación con el conocimiento almacenado previamente.
-En definitiva, el cognitivismo se centra en la resolución de problemas.
+**Connectivismo**
 **Connectivism**

+* El connectivismo es la integración de los principios explorados por el caos, la red, la complejidad y las teorías de la auto-organización.
+Se fundamenta en que la comprensión de las decisiones se apoya en una base que cambian rápidamente, a medida que se adquiere nueva información.

 * Connectivism is the integration of principles explored by chaos, network, complexity and self-organization theories.
 Connectivism is driven by the understanding that decisions are based on rapidly altering foundations, as new information is continually being acquired.

-**Connectivismo**

-* El connectivismo es la integración de los principles explored by chaos, network, complexity and self-organization theories.
-Connectivism is driven by the understanding that decisions are based on rapidly altering foundations, as new information is continually being acquired.
+**Constructivismo**
 **Constructivism**

+* En sentido estricto el constructivismo se refiere a que el mundo no es como es.
+En cambio, el mundo es principalmente el producto de nuestras experiencias y mentes individuales.
+En el contexto de la enseñanza y el aprendizaje, esto significa que los propios alumnos crean su propio el camino de aprendizaje.
+Por lo tanto, la atención se centra en la creatividad del alumno, y la evaluación del progreso no se basa en la diferenciación entre lo correcto y lo incorrecto.

 * Constructivism in the strict sense means the world is not as it is.
 Instead the world is primarily the product of our individual experiences and minds.
 In the context of teaching and learning this means that learners themselves create the path of learning.
 The focus is hence on the learner’s creativity and evaluation of progress is not based on the differentiation between right or wrong.